-Pennsylvania natives John and Nancy were presumably married in Pennsylvania.
-By 1850 Robert was attending school with two of his younger siblings and living with his family on a large farm (his father owned $1100 worth of real estate) in Young Township, Indiana County, Pennsylvania; next door lived his uncle Robert Hart and his family..
+By 1850 Robert was attending school with two of his younger siblings and living with his family on a large farm (his father owned $1100 worth of real estate) in Young Township, Indiana County, Pennsylvania; next door lived his uncle Robert Hart and his family.
 By 1860 Robert was attending school with three of his younger siblings and living with his family on a large farm (his father owned some $4800 worth of real estate) in West Lebanon, Young Township, Indiana County, Pennsylvania.
 Robert left Pennsylvania and moved westward, eventually settling in Detroit sometime before 1863.

-In any case, Robert eventually reported to the Regiment at Potomac Creek, Virginia, probably sometime in June of 1863.
-He was reported sick in the hospital in May of 1864 and was driving an ambulance when he was transferred to Company A, Fifth Michigan infantry upon consolidation of the Third and Fifth Michigan Regiments on June 10, 1864.
+Robert reported to the Regiment at Potomac Creek, Virginia, probably sometime in June of 1863.
+He was reported sick in the hospital in May of 1864 and was driving an ambulance when he was transferred to Company A, 5th Michigan Infantry upon consolidation of the 3rd and 5th Michigan Regiments on June 10, 1864.
 He remained detached as an ambulance driver through April of 1865 and was a teamster in the Quartermaster department in May of 1865.
 Robert was mustered out probably on July 5, 1865, at Jeffersonville, Indiana.

-It is not known if Robert returned to Michigan after the war.
+Robert returned to his home in Pennsylvania after the war.

 He married Pennsylvania native Martha Patterson (1847-1912), and they had at least one child: John (b.
 1873).